4 Uses of Modular Medical Facilities in a Growing Industry

-According to the National Academy of Sciences, a significant factor to the boom in healthcare is due to the technological medical advances.
+According to the National Academy of Sciences, a significant factor in the boom in healthcare is due to technological medical advances.
 As individual doctors study a specific area of disease, illness, or surgical procedures, patients create a demand for this specialized care.

 Rehabilitation is a term that covers a variety of services or needs.
 Its primary purpose is intended to help patients get back on their feet to improve daily life after certain functioning skills have been lost or impaired, due to illness or injury.

 Rehabilitation centers typically range from physical therapy, speech therapy, surgical recovery, or other emotional, psychological, and physical impairments.
 Typically, a rehabilitation center will be an out-patient facility, but other in-patient therapies are offered in units of hospitals, nursing facilities, or ambulatory centers.

 According to IBISWorld market research, physical therapy rehabilitation centers experienced significant growth in recent years.
 This can be contributed to the number of adults aged 65 and older, as well as steady progress in economic recovery.
 This industry is expected to continue to rise, and forecasts predict that the industry will bring in revenue of $35 billion, as well as annual growth of 3.6 percent over the next five years.

 As the need for rehabilitation centers continue to rise, many hospitals are opening off-site specialized clinics that can focus on the patient’s rehabilitation needs, which in turn creates less congestion in the hospital and provides ample space for doctors, staff, and patients.

 Behavioral Health Facilities